Two young men charged with murder in deadly weekend shooting in Rock Hill - NewsBreak

 ROCK HILL, SC (QUEEN CITY NEWS) – Two young men have been charged with murder following a deadly shooting that occurred late Saturday night in Rock Hill, local police said Sunday.

 Officers responded to calls regarding gunshots around 11:30 p.m. at the Estates apartment complex on Celanese Road.
-A 26-year-old victim was found suffering from gunshot wounds and was pronounced dead on the scene.
+26-year-old Deshawn Barnes was found suffering from gunshot wounds and was pronounced dead on the scene.

 After the snow, hazardous conditions for walking, driving around Charlotte